TimChild/reflex-mcp-chat/README.md

 You can also modify the `config.yml` file to add/remove MCP servers and change other app behavior.

+Currently the config is set to allow the MCP file server to make changes in `~/mcp_allowed` (you'll need to create that directory first).

 ### 🚀 5.
 Run the application

 ```bash